 So much has been written about agility in software development that I was really wondering what I could add that brings a little value or clarity about the process and its application to Business Intelligence and Data Science.
 Here is a little story …

 Data Modelers are sometimes introvert people who like sifting through mountains of database schemas and documentation.
 Data modeling is to some extent an intellectual undertaking where you almost have to reach a level of connection to the domain you study that resembles a Zen master’s connection to the universe.

 Sometimes, trying to save money on the salary of the people building your foundational data architecture can have repercussions that are a lot more costly than the money you “save” by going cheap.

-In Data Warehousing, the perception of success is different between users and engineers.
-In part 1, let’s talk about the success factors from the point of view of our users.
+You are building a new data system using the latest cool technologies?
+This is great, but don’t forget that it is all about the users.
+The perception of success is different between users and data engineers.
+Let’s talk about the success factors from the point of view of your users.

 In data warehousing, temporal data models and data flows have a real tendency to become complex very quickly.
 Adding to this, you may have to handle multiple disparate data sources that do not merge very well.
 You may want to load the same type of business events from multiple sources and run into missing attributes that creates blanks in your final serving tables.

 For experienced data architects processing data for data warehouses and business intelligence solutions, we have been used to think “incrementally”.
 We have been creating complex data models and incremental load processes that are effectively required to work around the limitations in storage and speed of our databases and ETL tools.